efournie/BikeometerStats/README.md

 ## Description

-bike_stats.py displays stats (total distance, total time, global average speed) and plots average speed and distance of each track.
+`bike_stats.py` displays stats (total distance, total time, global average speed) and plots average speed and distance of each track.

-The data is obtained either from the exported tracks.bk file (-b argument) or the GPX files contained in the chosen directory (-g argument).
+The data is obtained either from the exported `tracks.bk` file (-b argument) or the GPX files contained in the chosen directory (-g argument).

 As of 2019/11/29, Bikeometer has two bugs in data export:
-- Time and avgSpeed are interverted in the track_details_table
+- `Time` and `avgSpeed` are interverted in `track_details_table`
-- The last exported track only contains _id, date and start_timestamp
+- The last exported track only contains `_id`, `date` and `start_timestamp`

-bk_to_gpx.py creates GPX files in the chosen directory from the exported .bk file and can be used to export contents of tracks.bk in a portable format.
-Note that there are discrepancies between the tracks data obtained directly from the bk file and the converted GPX files.
+`bk_to_gpx.py` creates GPX files in the chosen directory from the exported .bk file and can be used to export contents of `tracks.bk` in a portable format.
+Note that there are discrepancies between the tracks data obtained directly from the bk file and the converted GPX files because `gpxpy` eliminates outliers in the GPX files.

 ## Requirements